 The brief was authored by Clinic director Clare R. Norins and Michael Sloman (3L), along with Gabriel Rottman and Ian Kalish of the University of Virginia School of Law’s First Amendment Clinic.
 It was filed on behalf of the two clinics, the Georgia First Amendment Foundation, and the Southern Center for Human Rights.

-Case background: In connection with legal filings in a class action challenging Glynn County, Georgia’s detention of people charged with crimes who are unable to pay bail, the ACLU made statements about alleged unlawful conduct by a part-time public defender, B. Reid Zeh, with respect to one of his former criminal defense clients.
-The statements were based on the sworn declarations of the former client and the client’s mother.
-Zeh sued for defamation and the ACLU moved to strike under Georgia’s anti-SLAPP statue and O.C.G.A. § 51-5-7 (enumerating certain communications that are deemed to be privileged so long as made in good faith).
-The Superior Court and Court of Appeals both denied the motion to strike.
-The Court of Appeals found that Zeh had made a facial showing that the ACLU did not act in good faith because it did not obtain an existing public court document that contradicted the alleged defamatory statements about Zeh.
-However, the Court of Appeals did not take the required step of analyzing whether Zeh had demonstrated a probability of showing by clear and convincing evidence that the ACLU acted with “actual malice” (i.e., knowing falsity or reckless disregard for the truth) in making the statements about Zeh.
+Further case background: In connection with legal filings in a class action challenging Glynn County, Georgia’s detention of people charged with crimes who are unable to pay bail, the ACLU made statements in a blog post about alleged unlawful conduct by public defender Zeh.
+The statements were based on the sworn declarations of Zeh’s former criminal defense client and the client’s mother.
+Zeh sued for defamation on the grounds that a public court document, undiscovered by the ACLU, showed the organization’s statements to be inaccurate.
+Affirming the trial court’s denial of ACLU’s motion to strike the lawsuit, the Court of Appeals found that Zeh had made a facial showing that the ACLU did not act in good faith because it did not obtain the exculpatory court document prior to publishing its allegedly defamatory statements about Zeh.